ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.nanoleaf-lightpanels/README.md

 [![NPM](https://nodei.co/npm/iobroker.nanoleaf-lightpanels.png?downloads=true)](https://nodei.co/npm/iobroker.nanoleaf-lightpanels/)

-This is an ioBroker Adapter to control the nanoleaf Light Panels (formerly nanoleaf Aurora) or nanoleaf Canvas through the nanoleaf OpenAPI.
+This is an ioBroker Adapter to control the nanoleaf Light Panels (formerly nanoleaf Aurora) or nanoleaf Canvas and Shapes through the nanoleaf OpenAPI.

 ## Connection to the nanoleaf Light Panels/Canvas Controller:
 1. In the adapter settings you have to set the IP address or hostname and port of the nanoleaf Controller.
 You can use the search function to discover all nanoleaf devices in your network.